Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Some people are really into snow boots and wear them all winter.
 Personally, I don’t really find snow boots necessary for New York.
 Yes, we get a few major snow storms in the winter, but they are few and far between.
 I find that having a proper pair of leather boots that are waterproof and have decent traction is perfectly fine for navigating New York sidewalks in the winter.
 I’ve occasionally used my Hunter rain boots on snowy winter days and while they are not the warmest, when they’re paired with some decent wool socks they do the trick as well.

 I first bought a pair of Blondo waterproof leather boots in 2008… which means I’m celebrating my 10-year anniversary with them this year.
 (Is this my longest relationship?)
 I’ve only had to get them resoled once, which set me back about $60, but for a pair of shoes that I’m completely obsessed with and wear all the time, it was 100% worth it.
+It’s no wonder it made the cut for my favorite travel shoes.

 Be sure to pair your winter boots with proper wool socks.
 No matter how insulated your shoe is, it won’t do much good if you are wearing thin, crappy cotton socks (another thing that took me several years to learn… why do I suck at winter so badly?
-Oh yeah, #California).
+Oh yeah, California).
 I invested in these Smartwool socks after much hemming and hawing about the price and I’m so glad I did.
 You don’t need that many pairs because you can actually re-wear them a few times before they get smelly because wool is so odor-absorbent and magical.

 Accessories for New York in Winter